 - 1 teaspoon baking powder

-- 3 teaspoons stevia powder (adjust to taste)
+- 3 teaspoons stevia powder or equivalent amount of monk fruit extract (adjust to taste)

 - 2 eggs